ViktorJp/VPNMON-R2/README.md

 24. VPNMON-R2 is now compatible with WeVPN!
 25. Added the NordVPN "Recommended Servers" functionality, giving you access to the closest, fastest, lowest latency servers to you!
 26. Added the "Round Robin" method of picking your VPN slots!
+27. Integrated with KILLMON and showing integrity status within the UI

 What if I'm not running VPNMGR/NordVPN(PIA/WeVPN)/Skynet?
 ---------------------------------------------------------